 Merida is the largest city in Mexico’s wild and wonderful Yucatan Peninsula.
 With an interesting mix of Mayan and colonial culture, the city is encircled by ancient temples, crumbling ruins, sacred cenotes, and colorful mansions.

 Lovingly nicknamed ‘the White City’ after its iconic whitewashed buildings, Merida is the perfect base for your Mexican adventure.
-You’ll have nature reserves, archaeological sites, ancient residences, and an abundance of museums and art galleries at your fingertips.
+Among it’s many tourist attractions are archaeological sites and ancient residences.
+Other things to do in Merida include visiting nature reserves and an abundance of museums and art galleries, all at your fingertips.